Early California Video

-In 1979, Al’s buddy Fred introduced Al to Ramblin’ Jack Elliott one Sunday afternoon while they all were flying model airplanes in the San Fernando valley.
-Jack, just returned from Dylan’s Rolling Thunder Tour, needed a place to stay and so he camped at Al’s bunkhouse in Venice Beach for a couple weeks.
-Jack’s first hand accounts were Al’s introduction to Woody Guthrie and his rich musical legacy.
+Then in 1979, Al met the legendary Ramblin’ Jack Elliott one Sunday afternoon while flying model airplanes in the San Fernando Valley.
+Jack had recently returned to L.A. after BobDylan’s Rolling Thunder Tour and he needed a place to stay so he camped at Al’s bunkhouse in Venice Beach for a few weeks.
+During his stay Jack introduced Al to the writings of Woody Guthrie and to Woody’s rich musical legacy.
 Thanks Jack!